miptleha/FrontendTemplate/README.md

 gulp
 ```

-Test site will be published in `build` folder and running in test web server.
+Test site will be published in `build` folder and running in test web server in live reload mode.

 Folder `src` contains site source code.